LukasSp/l1_regularization_on_logicle_scale/l1_regularization/README.md

-# l1 regularization on logicle scale
+# l1 regularization

-This is the project of my master thesis, containing all implementations which I used.
+1) regularization: Module to perform l1 regularization.
+More details in the README inside